Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 [^randao]: After a new MMR/MMB root is relayed via [`submitInitial`](https://github.com/Snowfork/snowbridge/blob/main/contracts/src/BeefyClient.sol#L250-L301) on Snowbridge, there is a mandatory delay of at least 3 epochs, i.e. 19 minutes, before the BEEFY light client's storage is updated with the new root via [`submitFinal`](https://github.com/Snowfork/snowbridge/blob/main/contracts/src/BeefyClient.sol#L343-L391) due to [RanDAO biasability](https://eth2book.info/altair/part3/config/preset/#max_seed_lookahead).
 Hence, the overall latency of a message sent 15 minutes prior to the root update being initiated is over 30 minutes.

 [^glassnode-maximum-range]: This is the maximum averaging range on Glassnode.

+[^audit-cost]: Based on our current MMB implementation in Clojure, we have received a quote from Oak Security of 74'800 USD for auditing the Rust library.
+We reckon Oak Security is in an ideal position to audit the MMB implementation since they have already audited [various iterations of Snowbridge](https://github.com/oak-security/audit-reports/tree/main/Snowbridge) and are therefore very familiar with the usage context.

 [^success-reward-calculation-method]: At a high-level, we can calculate the gas-cost saving as follows: `gasSaving = gasCostPerProofItem * (proofItemsMMR(leafPosition, accumulatorSize) - proofItemsMMB)`, where `proofItemsMMR(leafPosition, accumulatorSize)` can be calculated as in [here](https://github.com/nervosnetwork/merkle-mountain-range/compare/master...Lederstrumpf:merkle-mountain-range:mmr_profile_proof_size), the `accumulatorSize` can be retrieved from [`BeefyClient.latestBeefyBlock`](https://github.com/Snowfork/snowbridge/blob/77b4c04e3663e0fabfb66b0a5c261e271fe9d2ec/contracts/src/BeefyClient.sol#L156-L157), the leafPosition can be determined from [`MMRLeaf.parentNumber`](https://github.com/Snowfork/snowbridge/blob/77b4c04e3663e0fabfb66b0a5c261e271fe9d2ec/contracts/src/BeefyClient.sol#L111-L112), and `proofItemsMMB` will just be the length of the MMB [`leafProof`](https://github.com/Snowfork/snowbridge/blob/77b4c04e3663e0fabfb66b0a5c261e271fe9d2ec/contracts/src/BeefyClient.sol#L348) once MMBs are deployed.